-On the eve of World War II, an American journalist, John Jones (Joel McCrea, Sullivan’s Travels), is sent to Europe to find out what are the chances of war breaking out in the near future.
-During his investigation, Jones accidentally bumps into a group of spies planning to assassinate a Dutch diplomat.
+On the eve of World War II, an American journalist, John Jones (Joel McCrea, The Most Dangerous Game), is sent to Europe to find out what are the chances of war breaking out in the near future.
+During his investigation, Jones accidentally bumps into a coven of nasty spies planning to assassinate a Dutch diplomat.

 Reaction & Thoughts:

 “Give me an expense account and I’ll cover anything.”

 This is the second movie Alfred Hitchcock made in Hollywood.
 The director had just finished the much-anticipated David O. Selznick production Rebecca (1940), but he never had much to say about his first movie in America.
 In fact, while he was shooting Rebecca, Hitchcock was already preparing what he called a “Hitchcock original” — Foreign Correspondent nicely encapsulates the director’s strengths and virtues.